Typing Math in Microsoft Word

 D

-Note that no superscript command is necessary.
-To produce the output $30°$, type 30\degree then spacebar.
+Degree/degrees: Type \deg or \degree, followed by spacebar.
+No superscript-related keystroke is necessary.
+To produce the output $30°$, type 30\deg then spacebar.

-delta (lowercase): \delta followed by spacebar, produces the output $\delta $.
+delta (lowercase): \delta (all lowercase) followed by spacebar.
+Produces the output $\delta$.

-Delta (uppercase): \Delta followed by spacebar, produces the output $\Delta$.
+Delta (uppercase): \Delta (with uppercase D) followed by spacebar.
+Produces the output $\Delta$.

-Division symbol: To create a division symbol that looks like a horizontal line with a dot above and below, type \div followed by spacebar.
+Division/divided by: To create a division symbol that looks like a horizontal line with a dot above and below, type \div followed by spacebar.
 Produces the output $\div $.
-(See Fractions to create a fraction)
+(See Fractions to create a fraction.)

 E